Omicometrics/pypls/readme.md

-    This will output values of `0` and `1` to indicate the groups of samples submitted for prediction. `cv` object has the attribute `groups` storing the group names which were assigned in `labels` input in training.
+    This will output values of `0` and `1` to indicate the groups of samples submitted for prediction. `cv` object has the attribute `groups` storing the group names which were assigned in `labels` input for training.
 To access the group names after prediction, use
     ```
     print([cv.groups[g] for g in predicted_groups])
     ```
+    Set `return_scores=True` will return predictive scores for OPLS.
 7. Other methods
     `cv` provides a method `reset_optimal_num_component` to reset the optimal number of components manually, instead of defaultedly